Mexico at the 2026 World Cup

 Since 1994, Mexico have reached seven consecutive Round of 16s and lost every single one.
 The "Quinto Partido" — the fabled fifth match that would mean a quarter-final — has become a national obsession, and in 2022 Mexico did not even reach the Round of 16 for the first time since 1978.
 The group-stage exit in Qatar, finishing behind Argentina and Poland, triggered a federation-wide rebuild.
 Javier Aguirre, the veteran manager who led Mexico to the 2002 and 2010 World Cups, was reappointed in 2024 — a steady hand for a tournament where anything short of a quarter-final will be viewed as failure.

 The squad blends veteran presence and emerging talent.
 Guillermo Ochoa, the 40-year-old goalkeeper who has featured in five consecutive World Cups, is now a rotation option rather than automatic starter.
 Edson Álvarez captains the team from defensive midfield.
 Santiago Giménez, Feyenoord's prolific striker who now plies his trade at AC Milan, has emerged as the long-term number nine Mexican football needed for a decade.
 Cesar Montes and Kevin Alvarez anchor the back line.
 Raúl Jiménez, at 34, is still a squad presence.
-The creative burden falls on Luis Romo, Chucky Lozano (35 and fading) and the young Diego Lainez.
+The creative burden falls on Luis Romo, Chucky Lozano (30, now in MLS) and the young Diego Lainez.

 Group A is manageable.
 South Korea is the main test — an experienced Asian side with Son Heung-min in his final tournament.
 The Czech Republic returns from 20-year absence.
 South Africa is the dark horse.
 Mexico will play all three group matches at home — the Azteca, Guadalajara, and Monterrey.
 The pressure is measurable: host-country fan surveys from late 2025 showed 73% of Mexican fans describing anything less than a quarter-final appearance as "a failure."